ccadic/ln-iwl250/README.md

 # ln-iwl250
-Project to clone an iwl-250 to make it comptible with Lightning Network paiments
+Project to clone an iwl-250 to make it compatible with Lightning Network paiments

 Hi all .
 This project consists in the reverse engineering of an old POS (Ingenico iWM-25O) terminal.
 I'm trying to clone the main pcboard so we can replace the original one with the custom modified one and use an EDP32S2